dmhacker/graphical-gdb/README.md

 Any arguments that you pass to gg on startup will be passed to gdb.

-## Building
+## Installation

 ```
 sudo apt-get install gg
 ```

-Note that gg requires these packages to build from source:
+The other option is to build gg directly from source.
+Note that doing so these packages are requirements for the build process:
   * build-essential
   * libreadline-dev
   * libwxgtk3.0-dev